Ozon3Org/Ozon3/methods.md

 The name of the city that you wish to get air quality data for.
 This argument is required.

-**param** : str

-Used to pecifiy which air quality parameter to get data for.
-This argument is required.
-You can choose from the following - pm25, aqi, pm10, o3, co, no2, so2, dew, h, p, t, w, wg

 ---
 ## To get air quality data using geographical coordinates